harinik05/Call-Center-AI/README.md

 | Translate Endpoint | AZURE_TRANSLATE_ENDPOINT |translate_endpoint  |
 | API Version | AZURE_API_VERSION |api_version  |

 The class `AzureFormRecognizerClient` provides a way to perform document analysis using Azure Form Recognizer, extract content from paragraphs and tables in the document, and organize the content into output files based on specified parameters.

+The Python class (`AzureTranslatorClient`) for language translation using Azure Translator services.
+It detects the language of input text and, if needed, translates it to the specified target language.
+It uses Azure credentials and endpoints specified through environment variables or constructor parameters.